traitecoevo/austraits.build/.github/CONTRIBUTING.md

 If you have a suggestion, please [post an issue on GitHub](https://github.com/traitecoevo/austraits.build/issues).
 ## Development of `traits.build`` workflow

-AusTraits uses the `traits.build` package to haronise different sources.
+AusTraits uses the `traits.build` package to harmonise different sources.
 Interested users can help us develop this package at the package website <https://github.com/traitecoevo/traits.build/>

 ## Contributing new data {#data}